-The University of Iowa recognizes that each of our students has a unique story about their experience to share with their family, friends, and future employers, and that’s why each student who enrolls at the UI is provided access to their own Merit Page.
+The University of Iowa recognizes that each of our students has a unique story about their experience to share with their family, friends, and future employers.
+That’s why each student who enrolls at the UI is provided access to their own Merit Page that persists beyond graduation.

 What is a Merit Page?

 A Merit Page is an online profile of a student at the University of Iowa that is updated by both the student and the UI.
 Updates happen from the student’s first day of classes to graduation and beyond.

 A Merit Page helps a UI student build their reputation by documenting, sharing, and promoting